surifirstpin/biplus_documentation/docs/README.md

 we keep an eye on revenue generating event and cost saving opportunity while improving customer satisfaction and retention

 Access to All
-incorporate powwerful self-service BI , Withouit any manual data  by making everyone in the embodies powerful self-service BI, making everyone in the organization a power analyst— no manual needed!
+incorporate powwerful self-service BI , Withouit any manual data  by making everyone embodies powerful self-service BI, making everyone in the organization a power analyst— no manual needed!

 # Bi Tools Link
 http://bigdata-madesimple.com/top-business-intelligence-bi-tools-in-the-market/
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk1MTA5MTM2MV19
+eyJoaXN0b3J5IjpbLTE2MjU0MDg4MTldfQ==
 -->